Crop Insurance

 What Is Revenue Crop Insurance?

-Revenue crop insurance protects farmers who sell their crops before harvest.
-If the crop is lost due to storm damage, etc., the farmer is still responsible for fulfilling the contract.
-On the flipside, if the price of the crop has risen, basic farm insurance or crop insurance won’t cover the difference in profits.
+On the other hand, if the price of the crop has risen, basic farm insurance or crop insurance won’t cover the difference in profits.
 Revenue crop insurance protects the crop for the greater of the contract price or the harvest price.

 How Does Crop Insurance Work?